notlath/Guitara-Scheduling-System/CLIENT_SELECTION_DEBUGGING_GUIDE.md

    - Refetch clients list if ID not in response
    - Find newly registered client by email/phone number
    - Better error handling and debugging
+3. **NEW: Date/Time Validation**: Added comprehensive validation to prevent past appointments

 **✅ Current Status:**

 1. ✅ User can search and select clients perfectly
 2. ✅ Selected client name appears in the input field correctly
 3. ✅ Form validation recognizes the selected client
+4. ✅ **NEW**: Past date/time validation prevents invalid bookings
-4. 🔧 **READY TO TEST**: Form submission with fixed client registration
+5. ✅ **READY TO TEST**: Form submission with fixed client registration

 **🧪 Testing Ready:**
 Try creating an appointment now: